ogdenpm/intel80tools/Doc/Tools.md

 repack.pl
 ```

+### revisions.cmd

+Shows revisions of not executable files with respect to the current repository.

+Note external tools copies in from other repositories are likely to have different revisions numbers e.g. revisions.cmd, install.cmd and version.cmd come from the versionTools repository

 ### unpack.exe, unpack.pl

 These two files support extracting files form a packed source file.
 The perl variant will not extract the file if the contents are unchanged, this helps with makefiles as it reduces the number of rebuilds.